LINKS

 My publishing agent in New York is preparing a ‘Legacy’ web-site of my books and Life story … I am 85 this year and still writing.

-My books can be aquired from Amazon – I have one in progress and when ready for publishing i’ll give you details.
+My books can be acquired from Amazon – I have one in progress and when ready for publishing i’ll give you details.
 Meanwhile May I give you my Website in case any of the boys a still with us may want to get in touch: paikitfai.com … it is my Chinese name.

 Joe Earl 56/57